 Electricity: 220V, 50 Hz

 Nepal is a historical and ancient country.
-There are references about Nepal in early Hindu texts of Mahabharata and Puranas, as many sages used to visit Nepal from Gangetic plain of India for spiritual activities in the Nepal Himalayas.
-Buddha was born in the city state of Lumbini in 500 BC in Nepal.
-The recorded history in Nepal starts from fifth century, the Changunarayan temple in Kathmandu dates back to the same period.
-The Lichhavi King Amsuvarma (602 AD) married his daughter Bhrikuti with the Tibetan king Shrong tsong Gompo and Buddhism travelled from Nepal to Tibet.
+There are references about Nepal in the early Hindu texts of Mahabharata and Puranas, as many sages used to visit Nepal from the Gangetic plain of India for spiritual activities in the Nepal Himalayas.
+Buddha was born in the city-state of Lumbini in 500 BC in Nepal.
+The recorded history in Nepal starts from the fifth century, the Changunarayan temple in Kathmandu dates back to the same period.
+The Lichhavi King Amsuvarma (602 AD) married his daughter Bhrikuti with the Tibetan king Shrong tsong Gompo and Buddhism traveled from Nepal to Tibet.
 The Buddha statues she brought from Nepal to Tibet are seen in Jokhang Temple of Lhasa even today.

-In 1846, in a bloody court massacre the general killed all the important figures of the state and took power from the king for next one century or more.
+In 1846, in a bloody court massacre, the general killed all the important figures of the state and took power from the king for the next century or more.
 They were the Ranas.
 Nepal remained closed to the outer world till 1950.

 The Terai Plain

 The Terai which is the extension of the Genetic Plain forms the border with India.
 It is the home to Tropical flora and fauna, the famous wetlands and is a fertile land for agriculture.
 The world-famous Chitwan National Park is located in the Terai region.

 The 2nd region lying north to the Terai is the mid-hills of Churia and Mahabharat hill ranges.

 The Churia Range, which is sparsely populated, rises to an altitude of more than 1200 meters.
 The Kathmandu and Pokhara valleys come under this Mahabharat range.